datahub-project/datahub/docs/advanced/browse-paths-upgrade.md

 Your users will be able to find the entity by traversing through these folders in the UI:

 `my` > `custom` > `browse`> `path` > `Click Entity`.

+> Note that if you are using the Browse Path Transformer you *will* be impacted in the same way.
+It is recommended that you revisit the
+> paths that you are producing, and update them to the new format.

 ## Support